Saskatchewan Provincial Payroll Information

 Included

-Call in pay Profit Sharing
+Call in pay Rretroactive pay

-Call back pay Regular salary/wages/retroactive
+Call back pay Shift premium

-Commissions earned at employer's premises Shift premium
+Commissions earned at employer's premises Standby pay

-Commissions earned by a route salesman Standby pay
+Commissions earned by a route salesman Statutory - General Holidays

-Commissions earned away from employer's premises Statutory - Company Holidays (floaters)
+Commissions earned away from employer's premises Statutory (company holidays, floaters)

 Taxable Benefits such as: